Test vectors for local cuspidal Rankin-Selberg integrals of GL(n), and reduction modulo $\ell$: Introduction

 \section{Introduction}

 The integral representation of local~$L$-factors, of pairs of complex irreducible representations of general linear groups over a non-archimedean local field~$F$, was developed in the fundamental paper~\cite{JPS2} of Jacquet--Piatetski-Shapiro--Shalika.
 These~$L$-factors are Euler factors which are the greatest common divisors, in a certain sense, of families of integrals~$I$ of Whittaker functions.
-For~$n\geqslant m$, as a by-product of the definition, if~$\pi_1$ and~$\pi_2$ are irreducible smooth complex (or~$\ell$-adic) representations of~$\GL_n(F)$ with respective Whittaker models~$W(\pi_1,\psi)$ and~$W(\pi_2,\psi^{-1})$, extended to all irreducible representations via the Langland's classification, then it is known that there is a finite number~$r$ of Whittaker functions~$W_i\in W(\pi_1,\psi)$ and~$W_i'\in W(\pi_2,\psi^{-1})$, and a finite number of Schwartz functions~$\Phi_i$ on~$F^n$ if~$n=m$, such that the~$L$-factor~$L(X,\pi_1,\pi_2)$ can be expressed as~$\sum_{i=1}^r I(X,W_i,W_i')$, or~$\sum_{i=1}^r I(X,W_i,W_i',\Phi_i)$ when~$n=m$.
+For~$n\geqslant m$, as a by-product of the definition, if~$\pi_1$ and~$\pi_2$ are irreducible smooth complex (or~$\ell$-adic) representations of~$\GL_n(F)$ and~$\GL_m(F)$ respectively with Whittaker models~$W(\pi_1,\psi)$ and~$W(\pi_2,\psi^{-1})$, extended to all irreducible representations via the Langland's classification, then it is known that there is a finite number~$r$ of Whittaker functions~$W_i\in W(\pi_1,\psi)$ and~$W_i'\in W(\pi_2,\psi^{-1})$, and a finite number of Schwartz functions~$\Phi_i$ on~$F^n$ if~$n=m$, such that the~$L$-factor~$L(X,\pi_1,\pi_2)$ can be expressed as~$\sum_{i=1}^r I(X,W_i,W_i')$, or~$\sum_{i=1}^r I(X,W_i,W_i',\Phi_i)$ when~$n=m$.
 A natural question which thus arises is whether one can find an explicit family of such \emph{test vectors}.

-A famous instance of test vectors is the essential vectors for generic representations.
-Such vectors are known to be test vectors for~$L(X,\pi_1,\pi_2)$ when~$\pi_1$ is a generic representation of~$\GL_n(F)$,~$\pi_2$ is an unramified generic representation of~$\GL_m(F)$, and~$n>m$, and this property is used in \cite{MR787183} to show the stability of Rankin-Selberg~$L$-factors under highly ramified twists.
-A different application is found in the study of arithmetic and algebraic properties of special values of automorphic~$L$-functions (see~\cite[Section 2]{BR15} and~\cite[Section 4]{GH15}).
-Thus a complete theory of local test vectors is desirable.
+A famous instance of test vectors is the essential vectors for generic representations (cf.~\cite{JPSConducteur}, \cite{JacquetCorrection}, \cite{Matringe}).
+It is shown in these references that these vectors are test vectors for~$L(X,\pi_1,\pi_2)$ when~$\pi_1$ is a generic representation of~$\GL_n(F)$,~$\pi_2$ is an unramified standard module of~$\GL_m(F)$, and~$n>m$.